 Nutmeg comes from the seed pod of the fruit of an evergreen tree from the Middle East.
 It has a warm, slightly woody flavor.
 As an interesting side note, nutmeg comes from the same plant as mace.
 Whenever possible, buy the whole nutmeg and grate it with a spice grater such as the Microplane zester/grater.
 If you can't find whole nutmeg or lack a way to grate it, go ahead and use ground nutmeg.

 Allspice is a warm, fragrant and complex spice that comes from the berries of the Pimenta dioica.
 You can purchase the allspice either ground or whole.
 If you purchase it whole and grind it yourself in a spice grinder or coffee grinder, it may be more strongly flavored than the pre-ground allspice.
 Try to use whole allspice if at all possible.
 If you can't find whole allspice and grind it, then ground allspice is an acceptable alternative.

-To make one tablespoon of pumpkin spice, use the following proportions:
+To make pumpkin spice, use the following proportions:

 The recipe can easily be doubled, tripled or made in large batches and stored.

 While the flavor is best if you make your pumpkin spice as needed from freshly grated spices, you can make it ahead in large amounts and store it.
 To store the pumpkin spice, seal it in an airtight container and store in a dark, dry location.

 Pumpkin spice can replace all of the spices in any pumpkin recipe.
 Typically, about one tablespoon of pumpkin spice works well in pies, muffins and breads.
 You can also use pumpkin spice to spice up squash or sweet potatoes.
 It can also be a seasoning mix for sweet potato pie.